 After the hearing detailed in 2B SBCCC 400.3, the SBPS shall make a final recommendation regarding the proprietary school's application for licensure to the SBCC.
 The SBCC shall consider the recommendation at its next regularly scheduled meeting and vote to grant licensure or deny licensure to operate one or more programs.
 The SBCC action to grant or deny licensure shall become the SBCC's final agency decision on the proprietary school's application.
-Within five (5) business days of the SBCC's action, the NCCCS General Counsel shall notify the proprietary school of the SBCC's final decision.
+Within five (5) business days of the SBCC's final decision.